Installing ScriptX.Services for Windows PC

 ScriptX.Services for Windows PC components:

-Please note versions before 2.12 require .NET Framework 4.6 or later.
+Please note versions before 2.12 require .NET Framework 4.6 or later runtime is already installed.

 Installation and use